Manas120104/AI-powered-Time-series-forecasting/README.md

 ## 🎯 Overview

-This project presents a novel hybrid residual learning framework that revolutionizes urban traffic forecasting by combining **SARIMA** with **BiLSTM networks** enhanced by **temporal attention mechanisms**.
+This project presents a novel hybrid residual learning framework that revolutionizes urban traffic forecasting by combining **SARIMA** with **BiLSTM networks** enhanced by **temporal attention mechanism**.
 Optimized through **Grey Wolf Optimization (GWO)** and accelerated with parallel processing, the system achieves exceptional accuracy and scalability for real-time traffic prediction applications.

 ## 🚨 Problem Statement